2021 nominations are now being accepted for WDA’s two highest awards.

 The WDA gives several awards and provides funding to recognize outstanding work in wildlife health and service to the WDA.
-(Recipient information can be found by clicking on the award titles).
+These awards include:

 - WDA Ed Addison Distinguished Service Award: The Ed Addison DSA is the highest award of the Wildlife Disease Association.
 The purpose of the Ed Addison DSA is to honor a WDA member of long standing who, by his/her outstanding accomplishments in research, teaching and other activities, including participation in WDA affairs, has made a noteworthy contribution furthering the aims of the Wildlife Disease Association.